-Prior to the commencement of the use, the development shall be connected to Council's reticulated water supply system, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+8. Connection to Council's reticulated water supply system shall be retained to the subject site, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), at no cost to Council.